 3. Embrace Healthy Lifestyle Habits

-The more attention you give to living a healthy lifestyle, the more likely you are to keep hormones balanced and digestion flowing smoothly.
+The more you pay attention to healthy habits, the more likely you are to keep hormones balanced and digestion flowing smoothly.
 I know that you’ve heard this all before, but I can’t emphasize it enough – your personal choices make the biggest difference!

 Stay well hydrated, well rested, and active.
 Quit smoking, and indulge in alcohol sparingly, if at all.